CypriotUnknown/npm-to-pihole/README.md

 ## Security considerations

 - The HTTP client disables TLS verification for Pi-hole (accepts self-signed certificates).
 Only deploy this in trusted networks.
 - Keep Pi-hole credentials safe.
-Using Docker secrets or an environment management solution is recommended for production.

 ## Troubleshooting